percy/example-percy-nightwatch/README.md

 The tutorial assumes you're already familiar with JavaScript and [Nightwatch](https://nightwatchjs.org/) and focuses on using it with Percy.
-You'll still spend time introducing Nightwatch concepts.
+You'll still be able to follow along if you're not familiar with Nightwatch, but we won't spend time introducing Nightwatch concepts.

 The tutorial also assumes you have [Node 12+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.